Skip to main content Skip to secondary navigation

 Mechanical Behavior of Nanostructured Materials

 The Gu Group works at the intersection of solid mechanics, materials science and nano-chemistry.
-We study the mechanical behavior of nanoscale metals and hybrid materials, the effect of strain and crystalline defects on optical nanomaterials, and the self-assembly and 3D printing of nano-architected composites.
+We study the mechanical behavior and functional performance of nanostructured and hybrid next generation materials.

 More about us